Uploaded image for project: 'OpenStack Strategy'

 The eventual use case will be to update any RHOSO services that need to access telemetry data to do so through an interface that can provide tenancy.
 Currently these services access Prometheus directly and provides no RBAC interfaces.

-The need to implement the proxies and update services to use those routes instead is to provide access control to telemetry data on an as-needed basis (only expose the data that is required by the service).
+The need to implement the proxy and update services to use those routes instead is to provide access control to telemetry data on an as-needed basis (only expose the data that is required by the service).

 Being able to limit data by tenant instead of administrator level access (unless specifically configured) will provide a better security story.
-Alignment to accessing data using kube-rbac-proxy will further align the product to best practices already utilized by OpenShift.

 Out of Scope